Value of Old Baseball Cards: Player, Set, Rookie Status, Grade and Condition

-Old baseball card value depends on player, year, manufacturer, card number, rookie status, condition, grading, authenticity, and demand.
+Old baseball cards value reference with player, year, set, card number, rookie status, centering, corners, surface, grading, photos, and condition

 Found old baseball cards and want to know if they matter?